The Rebel Set: Plot

-Tucker and his henchman Sidney fly ahead to set up the robbery, which goes off without a hitch.
+Tucker and his henchman Sidney fly ahead to set up the robbery.
 John, Ray and George take the train to Chicago.
-George shoots out a tire on the armored truck.
-Then Sidney drives a car into the truck.
+George shoots out a tire on the armored truck, then Sidney drives a car into the truck.
 As the security guards get out to check the accident, John and Ray drive up disguised as policemen in a police car.
-The three guards are tied up and the almost one million dollars is transferred into the fake police car.
-The five then drive off to another site to bury their clothes, guns and other crime gear.
+The three guards are tied up and the money, almost one million dollars, is transferred into the fake police car.
+The five robbers then drive off to another site to bury their clothes, guns and other crime gear.
 The money is placed into a gift box and entrusted to George.
 The men continue on the train to New York.
 Tucker promised the three $200,000 apiece.

-However, once back on the train, Leland's greed gets the better of him and he decides to keep all of the money for himself.
+However, once back on the train, George's greed gets the better of him and he decides to keep all of the money for himself.
 John and Ray go to talk to him but find him murdered with a suicide note left behind.
-Tucker has disguised himself as a man of the cloth and is on the train.
-He double crosses the trio, first eliminating Leland and Miller next, leaving Mapes as the only one left to stop Tucker from getting away with murder and keeping the entire haul.
+Tucker has boarded the train disguised as a clergyman with a plan to double-cross the trio.
+Having eliminated George, Tucker kills Ray next, leaving John as the only one left to stop Tucker from getting away with murder and keeping the entire haul.

-John confesses to his wife Jeanne his role in the robbery.
-When the cops board the train in Newark to investigate the Leland murder, John confesses.
-Tucker jumps from the train with the money and Mapes chases after him.
-Two cops chase and fire shots.
-Tucker and Mapes tangle all over and through the train railyard.
-Finally, Tucker falls onto an electric transformer and dies while Mapes surrenders to police.
+John reveals to his wife his role in the robbery.
+When police board the train in Newark to investigate the George's murder, John confesses to them.
+Tucker jumps from the train with the money, and John chases after him.
+Two officers follow and fire shots.
+After fighting with John throughout a railyard, Tucker falls onto an electric transformer and dies.
+John surrenders to police.
 As Jeanne gives her husband a goodbye hug, movie star Rita Leland waits for her son George to arrive on the train, unaware that he is dead.